The Renewable Island of El Hierro - Ethos Magazine

 La Restinga Banana Plantation.
 The community of El Hierro aims to produce all local food 100% organically by 2020.

-A drive towards organic farm are part of an continued sustainable development programme that allows the islanders to live in harmony with the unique island ecosystem.
+A drive towards organic farm are part of an continued sustainable development programme that allows the islanders to live in harmony with the ecosystem.

-An rental car climbs the twisty H-500.
-The El Hierro government aims to connect all energy elements to the Gorena del Viento starting with 7 electric car recharging points in 2017.
+The twisty H-500.
+The El Hierro government aims to connect all energy elements to the Gorena del Viento starting with 7 electric recharging points in 2017.

-The UNESCO award and community focused energy system has increased the islanders motivation for preserving natural marine habitats and promoting sustainable tourism on the island.
+The UNESCO award and community focused energy system has increased the islanders motivation for preserving natural habitats and promoting sustainable tourism.

 In 1997, El Hierro was the first island in the Canary archipelago to adopt a Sustainability Plan.
 Today, over 60% of the islands habitats are enviornmentally protected.